 Custodial credit risk is the risk that, in the event of a bank failure, the Authority's deposits may not be returned to it.
 The Authority does not have a policy for custodial credit risk.
-At year end, the Authority had \$32,468,305 of bank deposits (certificates of deposit and checking and savings accounts).
-Of that amount, \$3,255,719 was covered by federal depository insurance, and the remainder was uninsured and uncollateralized.
+At year end, the Authority had bank deposits of \$30,918,749 (certificates of deposit and checking and savings accounts).
+Of that amount, \$2,784,010 was covered by federal depository insurance, and the remainder was uninsured and uncollateralized.
 The Authority believes that, due to the dollar amounts of cash deposits and the limits of Federal Deposit Insurance Corporation (FDIC) insurance, it is impractical to insure all deposits.
-As a result, the Authority evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.

-Component Units
+Blended Component Units

-The component units had \$2,042,045 of bank deposits subject to custodial credit risk, of which \$1,792,045 was uninsured and uncollateralized as of December 31, 2021.
+The blended component units had bank deposits of \$2,213,131 subject to custodial credit risk, of which \$1,962,581 was uninsured and uncollateralized as of December 31, 2022.